kakeetopius/subg/README.md

 ### 1. Login to OpenSubtitles

-Before you can search and download subtitles, you must authenticate with OpenSubtitles:
+Before you can search and download subtitles specifically using Open Subtitles, you must authenticate with OpenSubtitles:

 ```bash
 subg login --provider os --username <your_username> --password <your_password>